-In connection with the completion of our November 2006 initial public offering ("IPO"), Patrick McEnany, our Chairman, President, and Chief Executive Officer, and Jack Weinstein, our Chief Financial Officer, Treasurer and Vice President, Business Development, entered into employment agreements with us (Mr. Weinstein's employment agreement has since expired), as more particularly described below.
-Further, during 2006 and 2007 we added several additional executive officers (Mr. Winship, Dr. Miller and Ms. Grande), all of whose compensation is subject to review and approval by the Compensation Committee.
+In connection with the completion of our November 2006 initial public offering ("IPO"), we entered into an employment agreement with Patrick McEnany, our Chairman, President, and Chief Executive Officer, as more particularly described below.
+Further, during 2006 and 2007 we added several additional executive officers (Mr. Winship, Dr. Miller and Ms. Grande), as well as one new executive officer in 2011 (Richard Rieger), all of whose compensation is subject to review and approval by the Compensation Committee.